MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-Configuration-Manager.md

 > [!NOTE]
 > **Best practice:** Use the Current Branch of Configuration Manager and enable peer cache on client devices.
 When deploying Office, use the Office Client Management dashboard in Configuration Manager.

+## Step 2 - Review your collections
+The deployment groups that you defined in your deployment plan are represented as collections in Configuration Manager.
+For each deloyment group, make sure you have a specific collection.

-## Create the Office applications
+## Create and deploy the Office applications
 For each deloyment group that you defined in your deployment plan, create a unique Office application using the steps below.
-For example, if you have four deployment groups, you'll create four Office applications.
+For example, if you have four deployment groups, you'll create four Office applications and deploy them to four different collections.

 1. In the Configuration Manager console, navigate to **Software Library** > **Overview** > **Office 365 Client Management**.
 2. Click **Office 365 Installer** in the upper-right pane.
 The Office 365 Client Installation Wizard opens.